Welcome to QuickMail!

 Who: Who do you want to email?

 What: What do you want to say to them in that email?

 When: When do you want to send them the emails?

 Let's answer those 3 questions in order.

 WHO?
 Importing prospects

-Note: If you don't have any list and would like to start filling a spreadsheet from scratch, please follow this link (Google Sheets) and come back to this page when you have a Google Spreadsheet created.
+Note: If you don't have any list and would like to create a spreadsheet from scratch, please follow this link (Google Sheets) and come back to this page when you have a Google Spreadsheet created.

-This page lets you map your spreadsheet columns to what QuickMail expects.
+This page lets you map your spreadsheet columns so that QuickMail can put the right information in the right place.
 If you name the columns like QuickMail prefers (e.g. creating an empty spreadsheet), you will have them already mapped for you.
 Otherwise, you'll need to manually assign them.
 Assign a company column if you want companies to be created for those prospects.

 At the bottom of this page, check "Move to a group" and select one if you want the prospects to be in a group (this is important for automation).